AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/tools/eclipse.md

 ## Installieren der AEM Developer Tools for Eclipse {#how-to-install-the-aem-developer-tools-for-eclipse}

-Wenn Sie die [Anforderungen](#requirements) oben können Sie das Plug-in wie folgt installieren:
+Sobald die oben genannten [Voraussetzungen](#requirements) erfüllt sind, können Sie das Plug-in wie folgt installieren:

 1. Durchsuchen Sie die [AEM Developer Tools-Website](https://eclipse.adobe.com/aem/dev-tools/). <!-- RB: This URL is generating a 404 error in the experience-manager-cloud-service.en LinkCheckExl report .
 The website appears to be dead; no redirects at all.
 Clicking "Installation Link" does not do anything.
 Only the link "Download archive" works.
 The "Online Documentation" link just takes you to the AEM Docs home page.
 Not sure if this topic is still needed?? -->